-Our English courses will make you better at whatever careers are in your future.
-You’ll learn to analytically read manuscripts and articulate the core of those writings to others both orally and in writing.
-Course offerings in literature, writing, and language are designed to strengthen your ability to think critically, read sensitively, and articulate thoughts effectively.
-Courses aim to expand your awareness of literature as art and of all facets of human experience as revealed in literature.
+Our English courses will make you marketable in a variety of career paths.
+You’ll learn to analytically read texts and articulate the core of those writings to others both orally and in writing.
+Our dynamic course offerings in literature, career preparation, and magazine publishing are designed to strengthen your ability to think critically, read sensitively, and articulate thoughts effectively.

 Admission to Clarke University